toltalchaos/shop-os/README.md

 ```

 ---
+## BUG LIST
+- shipping and invoice totals not loading properly (NAN)
+- bug on product card focus element when in edit mode
+- bug on "track order" anchor tag in the order card (seems to go nowhere - this might be ok)
+- seller email coming back as [object object] for the new order details

 # TODO:

+- USER ACCOUNTS
+- product image management
 - flesh out emailing system to deliver meaningful data
 - add background and set colours to other pages
-- add site design options such as branding figures/images
-    - 2 options for site logos - large - small

 - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID
 - firestore image management
-- bug on product card focus element when in edit mode
-- product image management
+- ambiguous "DATE" field in order managment

 - CREATE DOCUMENTATION ON SETUP
     - ENV FILE CREATION